digineo/go-uci/README.md

 ## Why?

-We're currently experimenting with Go binaries on OpenWRT router hardware and need a way to interact with the system configuration.
+We're currently experimenting with Go binaries on OpenWrt router hardware and need a way to interact with the system configuration.
 We could have created bindings for [`libuci`][uci-git], but the turnaround cycle in developing with CGO is a bit tedious.
 Also, since